zchee/golang-wiki/HandlingIssues.md

 # Milestones
 Milestones describe the timeline for issue resolution.

-- Go1.x.yEarly

-    Must be fixed first for release 1.x.y, either because the issue is complicated and the fix needs time to bake, or because the issue is high priority.

 - Go1.x.y

-    Must be fixed for release 1.x.y.
+    Must be fixed for release 1.x.y, or explicitly postponed to a later release.

-- Go1.x.yMaybe

-    Might be fixed for release 1.x.y.

 - Proposal